Extending quantum detailed balance through optimal transport: Wasserstein distances

 Note that $\mathbf{A}^{\sigma\sigma}=\mathbf{A}$.
 Extensions of the duals of $\mathbf{A}$ in Subsection \ref{OndAfdDef} and Section \ref{AfdFB&KMS} will be defined in the next section to study corresponding symmetries of Wasserstein distances.

-For the remainder of this section and the next, we fix $\Upsilon$, the $Z_{\upsilon}$'s, and $d$, i.e., they are the same for all systems.
+For the remainder of this section and the next, we fix $\Upsilon$, the $Z_{\upsilon}$'s, and $d$, i.e., they are the same for all systems our Wasserstein distances will be applied to.
 The following notational convention will be used: $\mathbf{A}$ will denote $\left( A,\alpha,\mu,k\right) $, as in the definition above, and similarly we write

 Let

 denote any set of such systems.
 Our Wasserstein distances will be defined on $X$.